JanAdell/Project-2-Research-Ai-RPG-Design/README.md

 Role Playing Games (RPG in short) are a genre of videogame based on having the player participate in a story, in which they progress, grow and become more powerful as time goes on and they advance further into the narrative.

 RPGs have been defining the videogame industry from it's very core since the very beggining, serving as examples for many other genres on how to apply certain features and mechanics, mainly progression and character growth.
-It's important to keep that in mind as we speak of AI, since, as the player grows, we need the environment around him to do as well.
+It's important to keep that in mind as we speak of AI, since, as the player grows, we need the environment around them to do as well.

 AI in RPGs is an important factor due to one main reason (which doesn't always apply): The amount of NPCs we find in them.
 From regular NPCs we find at towns or taberns, to allies or enemies in battle, all of their actions are controlled by AI created by the developers.